sergiosegrera/ts-goose/README.md

 # ts-goose

-A lightweight database migration tool for TypeScript and Bun, inspired by goose.
+A lightweight database migration tool for TypeScript and Bun, inspired by [goose](https://github.com/pressly/goose).

+It supports both SQL and TypeScript migrations, and currently supports PostgreSQL and SQLite.

 ## Installation